zapta/i2c_adapter/README.md

 Design goals:
 * USB to I2C master.
+* Supports Windows/Mac/Linux.
-* Runs on of-the-shelf inexpensive hardware.
+* Uses of-the-shelf inexpensive hardware.
+* No driver installation required (emulates a serial port).
 * Simple Python API.
-* Supports Windows/Mac/Linux.
-* No driver installation required.
-* Can be easyly adapted to new hardware.
+* Can be easyly moded or adapted to new hardware.